-Building a PC can be a daunting endeavor depending on how familiar you are with the electronics world.
-Typically, people want to build PCs to maximize the amount of power and performance they get at the best possible price point.
+Building a PC can be daunting, depending on your familiarity with the electronics world.
+Typically, people want to build PCs to maximize the power and performance they get at the best possible price point.
 Are used parts okay to use when building a PC?

 To decide if you should build a PC with used parts, consider your budget and what you want to use your PC for.
-While some parts aren’t good to buy used, like motherboards and PSUs, other parts like GPUs and RAM are perfectly suitable for building your own PC.
+While some parts aren’t good to buy used, like motherboards and PSUs, others, like GPUs and RAM, are perfectly suitable for building your PC.

-This article will take a deep dive into the world of building your own PC, including whether or not to use pre-owned parts and other relevant sections.
+This article will dive deeply into building your own PC, including whether or not to use pre-owned parts and other relevant sections.

 Why buy used PC parts?

 Buying used is like a scavenger hunt.
 You have to track down the best deals for an acceptable price and sift through a lot of what you don’t need until you find what you do.

 The biggest advantage to buying used is they’re cheaper than new parts, so you have to decide the upper limit of what you’re willing to spend before you start searching.

 Besides, why pay for a brand-new part when you don’t need it?
 With a little research and persistence, you can usually find the perfect part you need for a job for a fraction of what it costs new.

 I’m not going to lie: that feeling when you unbox a shiny new GPU is indescribable.
 But you don’t need it to be new.